arielherself/espresso/README.raw.md

 ## High hopes for low inflation in America

-Over the past year each brief deceleration in [inflation in America](https://www.economist.com/finance-and-economics/2022/10/19/why-inflation-refuses-to-go-away) has been followed by a strong rebound in price pressures.
-Investors and central bankers around the world will scrutinise the latest figures, due on Tuesday, to see whether this dismal pattern may be at an end.
-Forecasters reckon that the core consumer price index, which excludes food and energy costs, rose by 0.3% in November, its second straight month at that pace.
+Over the past year each brief deceleration in[ inflation in America](https://www.economist.com/finance-and-economics/2022/10/19/why-inflation-refuses-to-go-away) has been followed by a strong rebound in price pressures<em>. </em>The latest figures, published on Tuesday, suggest that this dismal pattern may be at an end, much to the relief of investors and central bankers around the world.
+The core consumer price index, which excludes food and energy costs, rose by just 0.2% in November, its second straight month at a subdued level.

-If correct, that would be the most subdued two-month run of inflation since 2021.
-The costs of many consumer goods are falling as supply-chain issues melt away.
-[Property prices](https://www.economist.com/finance-and-economics/2022/10/20/housing-markets-face-a-brutal-squeeze) are also weakening, weighed down by elevated [interest rates](https://www.economist.com/finance-and-economics/2022/11/02/the-fed-delivers-another-jumbo-rate-rise-and-its-far-from-done).
-But pressures are not about to disappear.
+Stockmarkets rallied on the evidence of disinflation.
+The weakening in prices is broad-based.
+The cost<em>s </em>of many consumer goods are falling as supply-chain issues melt away.[ Property prices](https://www.economist.com/finance-and-economics/2022/10/20/housing-markets-face-a-brutal-squeeze) are also weakening, weighed down by elevated[ interest rates](https://www.economist.com/finance-and-economics/2022/11/02/the-fed-delivers-another-jumbo-rate-rise-and-its-far-from-done).
+But pressures are not about to disappear overnight.
 In the ultra-tight labour market, wages are rising fast.
 As Russia’s war in Ukraine drags on, oil prices could easily soar again.
-Relief at any slowdown in inflation will be circumscribed.
+Relief at the slowdown in inflation remains circumscribed.

 ## What African governments want from America